AlexSmall96/Connect-Four/README.md

 Goodbye message | ![](documentation/images/goodbye.png)| Completes the exerience with a simple goodbye message, thanking the user for playing and allows them to visit the developers github profile to explore more projects.

 ## Future Features

+- More complex Artificial Intelligence algorithms could be implemented to make the computer perform better and therefore make single player mode more challenging.
+A common algorithm that is used in game theory is known as a [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm, which could be implemented in this case.

+- Another feature that could be developed is the ability to play two player mode online with another player.

+- Further developments of this project may involve fixing the bug detailed in the Issues Found Section of [TESTING.MD](https://github.com/AlexSmall96/Connect-Four/blob/main/TESTING.md).
+When the 'Computer is thinking message...' is displayed, the user is still able to input a column choice, which affects their future inputs and results in multiple counters appearing on the board at once.

 ## Testing
 Testing is detailed fully in [TESTING.MD](https://github.com/AlexSmall96/Connect-Four/blob/main/TESTING.md).